 Nuclear armed states have opposed the whole process for the TPNW, despite their acceptance of other prohibition treaties which have changed the world’s view of inhumane weapons, and recognising their universal unacceptability.
 As the TPNW progresses we are seeing a similar transformation.

-With Honduras’ ratification on 24th October 2020 the TPNW acquired the necessary 50 ratifications to enter into force as international law.The 22 January 2021 is a historic milestone for this landmark treaty.
+With Honduras’ ratification on 24th October 2020 the TPNW acquired the necessary 50 ratifications to enter into force as international law.The 22 January 2021 was a historic milestone for this landmark treaty.
 Prior to the TPNW’s adoption, nuclear weapons were the only weapons of mass destruction not banned under international law, despite their catastrophic humanitarian consequences.
-Now, with the treaty’s entry into force, we can call nuclear weapons what they are: prohibited weapons of mass destruction, just like chemical weapons and biological weapons and an independent Scotland can immediately accede to the Treaty and be protected by its terms
+An independent Scotland could accede to the Treaty and be protected by its terms